 How to build a pizza oven

-Building of a pizza oven is fairly straight forward and requires completion of the following steps:
+Building of a pizza oven is fairly straight forward and entails completion of the following steps:

 - Foundation (out of wood, brick, stone etc).

 - Create a hearth insulation.

 - Place a dome (out of bricks or cob).

 - Insulation (out of vermiculite, perlite, fire blanket or a mix).